ashishsinghvns2505/ashishsinghvns2505/README.md

 <h1 align="center">Hi 👋, I'm Ashish Singh</h1>
-<h3 align="center">👋 Hi, I'm Ashish! 🎓 Currently a student exploring the world of Data Analytics
+<h3 align="center">🎓 Currently a student exploring the world of Data Analytics
   📊 Passionate about turning data into insights using tools like Python, Excel, Power BI, and SQL 🔍 Learning how to clean, visualize, and interpret data to solve real-world problems 💡 Open to collaboration and learning opportunities